i20/raytracer/README.md

 TODO

+- move Vector/Point to macros, see if Matrix can be moved too
 - handle refracted ray when coming out from refracting object, what is outside n?
 - implement scenario programming (ex: load scene + wait 2 sec + move ...)
 - implement "include" syntax in json to include scene parts